-Commutation

-It has been assumed that, on average, retiring members will take 80% of the maximum tax-free cash available at retirement.
-This is broadly equivalent to the assumption at the 2016 actuarial valuation.
+Other Demographic Assumptions Commutation Following analysis undertaken by the Actuary, it has been assumed that all retiring members will take 75% of the maximum tax-free cash available at retirement.
 The option which members have to commute part of their pension at retirement in return for a lump sum is a rate of £12 cash for each £1 p.a. of pension given up.